Palette Fountain

 Palette Fountain is a unique circular fountain structure in the Palette quarter of Sennecey-le-Grand.
 Built of local limestone, it features a striking domed roof made of stone slabs, crowned by a spherical finial.
 A framed water-access window with an iron grille allows the public to draw from the protected spring inside, while a stone bench below recalls its practical role in daily village life.
 Standing beside an old dovecote in a landscaped green area, this fountain is one of the commune’s most distinctive examples of traditional Burgundian rural architecture.

-Gallery of the Fontain
+Gallery of Palette Fountain

 Queen's Well Sens